 • If your business makes frequent international calls and wants to save on per-minute costs, choose GoTo Connect.
 Enjoy unlimited calls to 50 countries worldwide.

-• Nextiva is best for sales and support teams that need to engage with customers across various digital channels.
+• Nextiva is best for sales and support teams engaging with customers across various digital channels.

-• For solopreneurs and startups, a standalone VoIP provider like Ooma is a great option due to its simple setup and feature-rich business phone system.
+• For solopreneurs and startups, a standalone VoIP provider like Ooma is an excellent option due to its simple setup and feature-rich business phone system.

 • Phone.com shines with its flexible calling plans, allowing users to mix pay-as-you-go and unlimited call options—perfect for those with light phone usage.